PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-06-20 06:46:44
+Last updated: 2024-06-20 06:47:17
-Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor
+Random Quote: Not only are you wrong... but you are belligerently sticking to your guns and insulting me in the process.
+Robin Scherbatsky, you are an American. - Barney Stinson